I'm sorry I'm late getting the show started, ladies and gentlemen.

 Thank you.

-Well, I was just saying that uh with the warrantless searches, a lot of business owners have been dealing with those for a lot of years.
+Well, I was just saying that with the warrantless searches, a lot of business owners have been dealing with those for a lot of years.

-They can enter your premises at any time because the greater good and the governmental interest is served um by you being in a highly regulated industry, and since you have weapons, you're dangerous, therefore they can search.
+They can enter your premises at any time because the greater good and the governmental interest is served by you being in a highly regulated industry.

 You have guns.

-You have guns and you're an American conservative.
+You have guns, and you're an American conservative.

-And and and and uh and plus you live in New Jersey.
+And plus, you live in New Jersey.

-You don't you don't see the nuance here.
+You don't see the nuance here.

 You don't understand this.